Chin Augmentation (Mentoplasty)

 Our Plastic Surgeons use Silastic implants only.

-Generally speaking, it takes one to two weeks for most of the swelling to resolve.
+Generally speaking, it takes about two weeks for most of the swelling to resolve.
 This can vary from individual to individual.

 These are permanent implants that provide volume to the face for a lifetime.
 This is one of their greatest advantages.

-This can be done with local anesthetic or twilight sedation.
-Twilight sedation is used most commonly.
+Chin implants can be done with local anesthetic or twilight sedation.
+Twilight sedation is used most commonly, and for all cheek implant procedures in our practice.
 During this type of anesthesia, you will breathe on your own, but you will not remember anything.
 It is a quick acting type of anesthesia that also wears off quickly.
 Because you are breathing spontaneously, an endotracheal tube is usually not used.

 The cheek implants are placed through an incision under each side of the upper lip.
-Chin implants may be placed either through a small incision under the chin or inside the lower lip.
+Chin implants may be placed either through a small incision under the chin or rarely, inside the lower lip.
+There are pros and cons to each approach.

 Our plastic surgeons use fine, delicate sutures to close all incisions.
 The majority of these are dissolvable.
 The remaining sutures are removed about 7 days post-operatively.